 Lesson number one.
 Use lots of cheese.

 Sounds good?
-Want to try it?
-Check out the recipe below and experiment with cooking like a Tirolean.
+Check out the recipe below to find out how to cook like a Tirolean.

 1. Place a large pan with water on the stove to bring to the boil while the dough is being prepared.